q3769/conseq4j/README.md

 ## Use it...

-This may come as counter-intuitive for a concurrent API, but it is not mandatory for the implementation of this API to be thread-safe.
-In fact, for simplicity and separation of concerns, the default implementation is not thread-safe in that it provides no garantee of access order.
+It may seem counter-intuitive for a concurrent API, but the implementation of conseq4j does not have to be thread-safe.
+In fact, for simplicity and separation of concerns, the default implementation is not thread-safe in that it provides no garantee of access order in case of racing conditions in task submission.

-It is the API client's responsibility and concern to ensure that tasks are submitted to the API in the correct sequence in the first place.
-Fortunately often times, that is naturally the case e.g. when the API is invoked by a single thread caller managed by a messaging provider.
-Otherwise, if the calling client is multi-threaded, then the client needs to ensure the correct access order among the concurrent caller threads.
-E.g. This can be as simple as setting up a [fair lock](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantLock.html#ReentrantLock-boolean-) to safeguard the API invocation.
+It is the API client's responsibility and concern to ensure that tasks are submitted to conseq4j in proper sequence to begin with.
+Fortunately often times, that is naturally the case e.g. when the client is under the management of a messaging provider running a single caller thread.
+Otherwise, if the caller is multi-threaded, then the API client needs to ensure the proper access order among the concurrent caller threads. e.g. This can be as trivial as setting up a [fair lock](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantLock.html#ReentrantLock-boolean-) to safeguard the API invocation.

-Once the proper task submission sequence is ensured by the calling client, it is then the concern and responsibility of the conseq4j API that further processing of the tasks are executed in the meaningful order and concurrency as promised.
+Once the proper task submission sequence is ensured by the API client, it is then conseq4j's concern and responsibility that further processing of the tasks is executed in the meaningful order and concurrency as promised.

 ### Style 1: Summon a sequential executor by its sequence key, and use the executor as with a JDK [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).